2mauis/build-system-demo/README.md

 ### Recent Commits

+- `7422cfa` Add .clang-tidy config file and update workflow to use it
+- `6d53654` Update changelog with new static analysis workflows
 - `62fa561` Add Clang-Tidy and Coverity SCA workflows and update CI documentation
 - `21c47a0` Final changelog update
 - `a891870` Update CI documentation to reflect test target changes